hamedfirouzipouyaei/bashScripting/Git.md

 ## 🔄 Rebasing

+**⚠️ Important Note:** Rebasing can be dangerous.
+If you are not confident with Git, do not use **rebasing**.

 Rebasing rewrites commit history by moving commits to a new base.

+### Why Rebasing Can Be Dangerous

+**The Golden Rule: Never rebase commits that have been pushed to a shared repository!**

+Rebasing changes commit hashes (rewrites history), which causes problems when:

+1. **Collaborators have your commits**: If others have pulled your commits, rebasing creates duplicate commits with different hashes, causing confusion and merge conflicts.

+2. **Loss of commit history**: Rebasing can make it difficult to track when changes were actually made, as timestamps change.

+3. **Merge conflicts**: If conflicts occur during rebase, you must resolve them for each commit being rebased (potentially many times).

+4. **Destructive operation**: Unlike merge, rebase can lose information about when parallel development happened.

+**Safe usage:**

+* ✅ Rebase your **local** commits before pushing
+* ✅ Rebase your feature branch onto updated main before creating a pull request
+* ❌ **Never** rebase commits that exist on a remote branch others are using
+* ❌ **Never** rebase the main/master branch

 ```bash
 # Rebase current branch onto main